khirobenn/Simulations/Balls Simulation && Particles Simulation && Animation/README.md

 ## Before starting:
 You will need to install [SFML](https://www.sfml-dev.org/index.php).
 ## 1. How to compile ? :
-I compiled these files in `linux` using `make` command, this command will do all the commands we set in the `Makefile` file. (for windows I don't know you can maybe open the files in Visual Studio and link them)
+I compiled these files in `linux` using `make` command, this command will do all the commands we set in the `Makefile` file.
 ## 2. Running the file :
 Add execute permission by this command : `chmod +x prog` and use this command : `./prog`.